Photo: Stadtarchiv Kiel [CC BY-SA 3.0 de (https://creativecommons.org/licenses/by-sa/3.0/de/deed.en)], via Wikimedia Commons

 # 5 – Tobacco Road

 Another great cover too good to exclude from this top 10 Spooky Tooth songs list is the band’s brilliant recording of “Tobacco Road.”
 The classic blues song is one of the most popular blues songs ever written.
-It has been done by many classic rock artists such as Edgar Winter, David Lee Roth, and Jimi Hendrix and so many more.
-However, Spooky Tooth’s version is the most original interpretation of the song we have ever heard.
+It has been done by many classic rock artists such as Edgar Winter, David Lee Roth, and Jimi Hendrix, and so many more.
+However, Spooky Tooth’s version is the most original interpretation of the song we have heard.

 # 4 – Better By You, Better Than Me